 Most (all large) cruise liners to London UK dock at Port Tilbury - on River Thames' north bank.
 Smaller ships may dock at the London City's "Greenwich Tier" terminal (located near to the "Cutty Sark for Maritime Greenwich" and close to the Greenwich railway station).
 Greenwich Tier is a pontoon in River Thames.
 Tender boats are used to ferry passengers between the boat and the pier.
 The Pier is on-shore, and is where the Thames Clippers (London City's river bus service on Thames) and various other water taxis and riverboats dock.

 Currently, London cruise port's two moorings (used by smaller ships) are Tower Bridge Upper and Greenwich Ship Tier (a small floating pontoon that serves vessels with LOA length up to 748 ft / 228 m).
-The 3rd mooring (used by Fred Olsen and CMV / Cruise Maritime Voyages) is in Essex (Tilbury Docks), located approx 20 ml / 30 km down the Thames River.
+The 3rd mooring (used by Fred Olsen and Ambassador Cruise Line) is in Essex (Tilbury Docks), located approx 20 mi / 30 km down the Thames River.

 Tilbury London Cruise Terminal